ARM-software/gator/README_Streamline.txt

 	"-marm": This option is required if your compiler is configured with --with-mode=thumb, otherwise call stack unwinding will not work.

 *** Hardfloat EABI ***
 Binary applications built for the soft or softfp ABI are not compatible on a hardfloat system.
 All soft/softfp applications need to be rebuilt for hardfloat.
-The included compiler with DS-5 supports hardfloat.
+To see if your ARM compiler supports hardfloat, run "gcc -v" and look for --with-float=hard.
 To compile for non-hardfloat targets it is necessary to add options '-marm -march=armv4t -mfloat-abi=soft'.
+It may also be necessary to provide a softfloat filesystem by adding the option --sysroot, ex: '--sysroot=../DS-5Examples/distribution/filesystem/armv5t_mtx'.
+The gatord makefile will do this when run as 'make SOFTFLOAT=1 SYSROOT=/path/to/sysroot'
+The armv5t_mtx filesystem is provided as part of the "DS-5 Linux Example Distribution" package which can be downloaded from the DS-5 Downloads page.
 Attempting to run an incompatible binary often results in the confusing error message "No such file or directory" when clearly the file exists.

+*** Bugs ***

+There is a bug in some Linux kernels where perf misidentifies the CPU type.
+To see if you are affected by this, run ls /sys/bus/event_source/devices/ and verify the listed processor type matches what is expected.
+For example, an A9 should show the following.

+# ls /sys/bus/event_source/devices/
+ARMv7_Cortex_A9  breakpoint  software  tracepoint

+To workaround the issue try upgrading to a later kernel or comment out the gator_events_perf_pmu_cpu_init(gator_cpu, type); cal in gator_events_perf_pmu.c

 *** Profiling the kernel (optional) ***